- 2 1/2 cups all-purpose flour, plus more for dusting

 - 3/4 teaspoon ground cinnamon

-Whisk the flour, ginger, cinnamon, baking soda, allspice, salt and pepper in a medium bowl.
-Beat the butter, molasses and superfine sugar in a large bowl with a mixer on medium-high speed until light and fluffy, about 3 minutes.
+Sift the flour, 1 teaspoon nutmeg, 1/2 teaspoon cinnamon and the salt into a large bowl.
+Beat the butter and granulated sugar in a separate large bowl with a mixer on medium-high speed until light and fluffy, 3 to 5 minutes.
+Beat in the whole egg, egg yolk, the brandy and vanilla.
 Reduce the mixer speed to low; add the flour mixture in 2 batches and beat until just incorporated.
-Divide the dough in half, wrap in plastic wrap and refrigerate until firm, at least 30 minutes or overnight.
+Divide the dough in half, wrap in plastic wrap and refrigerate until firm, 1 hour.

 Line 2 baking sheets with parchment paper.
 Dust each piece of dough with flour and roll out between pieces of parchment to 1/4 inch thick.
 Refrigerate 15 minutes.
 Cut into shapes and transfer to the baking sheets.
 Gather the scraps and refrigerate until firm; reroll once to cut out more cookies.
 Chill the cutouts 30 minutes.

 Position racks in the upper and lower thirds of the oven; preheat to 350 degrees F. Bake the cookies, switching the pans halfway through, until just golden, 11 to 13 minutes.
 Let cool 5 minutes, then transfer to racks to cool completely.